Dahoas/QDSyntheticData/README.md

 2. **Synthesis**: writing a survey of our findings by organizing methods into a single conceptual framework.
 We may also want to do some benchmarking.
 3. **Next steps**: identifying promising research directions as recommendations to the broader community

+## Questions

+Some important questions we will want to think about addressing:

+- How to define quality?
+- How to define diversity?
+- The impact of the model
+  - model size
+  - pretraining data
+  - fine-tuning data
+- The impact of the sampling methodology
+  - Type of prompt
+  - Sampling algorithm
+- Impact of the task domain

 ## Links

 - Meeting Notes: [Link](https://drive.google.com/drive/folders/1Q0Np8xaJgcvqMSt_5PDl-M6MyrfWjtjN?usp=sharing)